Marketing: Show me the money!

 But, correct me if I’m wrong here, our casinos sell hope, possibility and a chance to win.
 So, when the lucky few are winning, or when they do win, why are we not celebrating these wins with a smile on our faces, paying them quickly, acting like (temporary) gracious losers and inviting them to play on and win more?

-and are made to feel good about it when they do.
-So, try some of these
+Being a gracious loserI know it’s hard.
+But from a marketing perspective, the strongest position your casino can have is to be seen as a place where your players can win and are made to feel good about it when they do.
+So, try some of these antiperspirants:

 -Eliminate every unnecessary policy, regulation or procedure that makes it appear you don’t want to pay your winning customers, or are paying them grudgingly.